dqsully/sh-pkg/README.md

 curl https://raw.githubusercontent.com/dqsully/sh-pkg/main/install.sh | bash -
 ```

 This will add the `std` remote source pointing to this repository, as well as install the `std/sh-pkg` package, which puts the `sh-pkg` executable in the `~/bin` directory.
+Note: **until you install a `dotfile-*` package, the `sh-pkg` executable may not be in your PATH.**

-To update your dotfiles (only Bash and Zsh are currently supported) to work with sh-pkg packages, run:
+To update your shell dotfiles (only Bash and Zsh are currently supported) to work with sh-pkg packages, run:

 ```bash
 ~/bin/sh-pkg install dotfile-bash dotfile-zsh